rage-against-the-machine-learning/rent-v-buy/README.md

 ```

-For tips set up and run this in Pycharm, please check out this [link](https://www.youtube.com/watch?v=bZUokrYanFM&feature=youtu.be)
+For tips set up and run this in Pycharm, please [watch this video](https://www.youtube.com/watch?v=bZUokrYanFM&feature=youtu.be).

 ## Running system online (Primary approach)